The heel is very important in standing, walking and running.

 - A noticeable red or purple bruise on the heel

-This type of management is the first form of treated for any fresh injury.
-It is an acronym for Protect, Rest, Ice, Compression, and Elevation.
+This is an acronym for Protect, Rest, Ice, Compression, and Elevation.

 - The heel needs to be protected from further injury.
-No activity should be done while the heel is healing.
+No serious physical activity should be done while the heel is healing.

 - Walking should be placed on hold.
-The heel needs to be well rested.
-This may be the use of walking aids like crutches or bed rest or wearing a heel support
+The heel needs to be well-rested.
+This may be the use of walking aids like crutches or bed rest or wearing heel support.

 - Ice helps to reduce swelling and can also help reduce the flow of fluid causing the bruising at the heel.
 This can be done by placing the heel in a bowl of iced water or by placing a cold pack on the heel itself.
 Ice should not be used for more than 15 minutes.

-- Elevation is necessary to decrease the swelling and pain by raising the heel, This can be done when lying down by placing on pillows.
+- The elevation is necessary to decrease the swelling and pain by raising the heel, This can be done when lying down by placing your feet on pillows.

 2. Pain Medications

-Anti-inflammatory medications are prescribed by the doctors to help reduce the swelling and relieve pain at the heel joint.
+Anti-inflammatory pain medications like NSAIDS can help to reduce the swelling and relieve pain at the heel joint.

-The doctor will refer you to a physiotherapist who will assess the heel and gradually get you back to play if you are an athlete or get you back to normal daily activities.
+Your doctor might refer you to a physiotherapist who will assess the heel and gradually get you back to play if you are an athlete or get you back to normal daily activities.

 The physiotherapist will:

-- Relieve pain based on the findings during their assessment which may involve other joints and movement such as the ankle joint.
+- Relieve pain based on the findings during their assessment which may involve other joints like the ankle.
 Pain can be relieved by the use of ice, heat or other electrical modalities.